Update: Read our OnePlus 11 review for our full take on the phone.

-As a flagship phone, the OnePlus 11 won't be lacking in power.
-OnePlus is using the Snapdragon 8 Gen 2 in the OnePlus 11, and offering a generous 12GB RAM and 256GB storage in the base model.
+As a flagship phone, the OnePlus 11 isn't be lacking in power.
+OnePlus is using the Snapdragon 8 Gen 2 in the OnePlus 11, and offering 8GB RAM and 128GB storage in the base model.
 If that's not enough, there's also a 16GB/512GB model for a little extra money.

 OnePlus 11: Battery and charging

 OnePlus always prioritizes charging speed on its phones, and so it was inevitable that we'd get a chunky fast charger with the OnePlus 11.
-This time, it's a 100W brick (or 80W in the U.S.), a nice boost from both the default 80W charger on the OnePlus 10 Pro, which charges the phone from empty to full in under half an hour.
+This time, it's a 100W brick (or 80W in the U.S.), a nice boost from both the default 80W/65W charger on the OnePlus 10 Pro, which charges the phone from empty to full in under half an hour.
 It's perhaps a bit disappointing that it's not the same 150W charger that the OnePlus 10T shipped with, but that's still fast enough for most people's needs.

 OnePlus 11: Outlook